UAP Public Opinion & Polling Data Archive

 About Our Polling Data

-The UAP News Center’s UAP Polls section is an accumulation of nearly 50 polls on the UFO / UAP topic conducted by a wide variety of polling firms over the past 20 plus years.
+The UAP News Center’s UAP Polls section is an accumulation of over 50 polls on the UFO / UAP topic conducted by a wide variety of polling firms over the past 20 plus years.

 Our Complete List of UAP Polls